ignishpc/docs/src/api.rst

     .. method:: mapWithIndex(src)

         Performs a map operation.
-Like :class:`IDataFrame.map` but the partition index is available as the first argument of the function.
+Like :class:`IDataFrame.map` but global index of the element is available as the first argument of the function.

         :param src: Function argument.